 - WIP: It gives you a means of defining your WIP (at last!).
-Once you’ve designed your entire service ask yourself if you could implement this service using only products or services you buy from other people.
-Could the bespoke collaborative communication module you so want to build be replaced by email?
+Once you’ve designed your entire product/service ask yourself if you could implement this product/service using only products or services you buy from other people.
+Could the bespoke collaborative communication module you so badly want to build be replaced by email?
 How about using Slack or WhatsApp, even if only temporarily?
-Can you at least make an approximation of your business using only off-the-shelf (OTS) components?
+Can you at least make an approximation of your business using only commercial off-the-shelf (COTS) components?
 It probably won’t be a scalable solution.
 It may not cover all of the elements in your process.
 It almost certainly won’t be the ideal you’re dreaming of, but it could work and it will probably be quick to implement.
-As long as you can fulfil 70-80% or more of your service then you have a WIP!
+As long as you can fulfill 70-80% or more of your service then you have a WIP!
 If you can do it, then do it.
 You’ll learn a fantastic amount and you’ll probably be able to earn some money too.

 - Focus on what you are doing, not how.

 - Assume your product doesn’t exist (which shouldn’t be too hard, since it probably doesn’t!).
 Can you provide your service just using COTS components, even for a short time?

 - If so, do it now and build for scale later.

 - If not, where does the flow break down?
 You’ve just identified your USP.